 Columbia, South Carolina

-On a trip to teach and learn about cultural districts in South Carolina, I was struck by the desire of each district to develop relationships with the others and to work together to promote each other’s cultural assets and build knowledge about the state across the state.
+By the end of the day, I was struck by the desire of each district to develop relationships with the others—one district looked at the program as a “sister city” and had ideas of how to work together to promote each other’s cultural assets and build knowledge about the state across the state.

 I’ll be curious to see how their story plays out in the coming months and years.
 Programs like this have such potential to improve, strengthen, and grow local economy and bridge arts and culture experiences statewide.